rtrelease/Jetson-Symbolics-Neuromorphics/FSM1.md

 #### Beyond On/off Neuron Models: To Resting, Spiking, Bursting, Transducing, and Multi-State Dynamics

 In the eight decades since McCulloch and Pitts, neuroscienctific knowledge about neuronal biology, functional brain anatomy, and cognitive behaviors increased vastly.
-...

 +++

-Sheperd and Grllner's most recent cumulative [review](https://academic.oup.com/book/24640) of mammalian central nervous system local neuronal network connectivity is a good place to start for current canonical network models comparable with Minky's.
+Sheperd and Grllner's most recent cumulative [review](https://academic.oup.com/book/24640) of mammalian central nervous system local neuronal network connectivity is a good place to start for current canonical network models comparable with Minsky's.

 We chose Douglas and Martin's more simplified canonical neocortical microcircuit from [their earlier chapter](https://academic.oup.com/book/25071/chapter-abstract/189202559?redirectedFrom=fulltext) for our Python programmed MCU physical computing model of spiking neurons.